 3. Be More Creative

-We don’t get creative enough and we don’t creative in different ways.
+We don’t get creative enough and we don’t create in different ways.
 For example, I’m not much of an artist with a pen.
 I see people drawing and creating art and I’m just in awe.
 One of my cousins, his kid, his daughter is amazing, I didn’t even know this about her because I hadn’t seen her in forever.
 She’s just sitting there drawing and just is amazing at it and I thought, “Wow, it’s creative outlet is something that I don’t have.

 Getting creating, having that outlet, and not necessarily having to be amazing at it but just having some sort of an outlet that creativity just flows out of us when we let it and it definitely takes negativity with it.
 Whether you can write, draw, reorganize things, whatever it is you can get creative in so many different ways.
 I’m not the best writer but I do like to write sometimes.
 I definitely am not any good at drawing and that’s something that I probably need to try and get better at because even if I’m not drawing anything too good it’s still just a good creative outlet.